odigos-io/odigos/ui/README.md

 4.Open your browser and visit http://localhost:3000 to see the web application in action.

-- Problems found during setting up a new developer environment
-- Gaps in our Quickstart Guide or documentation
-- Bugs in our automation scripts

 ## Configuration

 You can customize the application by modifying the source code to fit your specific needs.
 The main files and directories you might want to explore are:

-pages: This directory contains the main pages of the application.
+- **pages**: This directory contains the main pages of the application.
 You can add, modify, or remove pages as necessary.
-components: This directory houses reusable components used across the application.
+- **components**: This directory houses reusable components used across the application.
 Feel free to modify or create new components as required.
-styles: Here, you'll find the global styles and theme configuration.
+- **styles**: Here, you'll find the global styles and theme configuration.
 Adjust the styles to match your desired design.

 If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!